The Little Vampire (TV series): Episodes

 By the next morning, Helga has washed the cloak.
 She asks Anton to take the cloak to Rüdiger and to invite him and his sister for dinner.
 At the cemetery, Anton tries to fly in, but he does not succeed.
 His classmate Udo/Cyril is a witness and tries to figure out what Anton is doing.
 They are surprised by Geiermeier who recognizes the cloak as a vampire's.
 He interrogates Anton and Udo/Cyril about the cloak.
 Udo/Cyril escapes with the cloak to his house.
-At night Anton visits Rüdiger, who is upset as Anton lost the cloak.
+At night Anton visits Rüdiger, who is upset that Anton lost the cloak.
 The good news is the cloak has been washed so the flying powder disappeared.
 Rüdiger visits a punk party where his cousin Lumpi, also a vampire, sings as lead of the staging group.